tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 **Non-infectious diseases** are not transmitted from an infected person to a healthy person.
 In origin they may be genetic (cystic fibrosis), nutritional (vitamin deficiency diseases) and degenerative (arthritis, heart attack, stroke).
 Among non - infectious diseases, cancer is one of the major causes of death.

-**7.1.1 Bacterial and viral diseases Bacterial diseases** Though the number of bacterial species is very high, only a few bacteria are associated with human diseases and are called **pathogenic bacteria**.
+### Bacterial and viral diseases Bacterial diseases

+Though the number of bacterial species is very high, only a few bacteria are associated with human diseases and are called **pathogenic bacteria**.
 Such pathogens may emit toxins and affects the body.
-Common pathogenic bacteria and the bacterial diseases are given in **table 7.1**.
+Common pathogenic bacteria and the bacterial diseases are given in **table 7.1.

 Bacteria spread through air, water or by inhaling the droplets/aerosols or even by sharing utensils, dresses with an infected person.
 Typhoid fever can be confirmed by **Widal test**.